indextwo/jquery-percentwithinviewport/README.md

-A handy, tiny jQuery plugin to determine how far inside the viewport your elements are. **PercentWithinViewport** is a tiny (640b minified) plugin that you can call just once, or as many times within any event, to find all matching elements within the viewport and simultaneously grant them a data attribute representing a percentage of far they are inside the viewport; and report back an array of all matching elements that are currently visible.
+A handy, tiny jQuery plugin to determine how far inside the viewport your elements are. **PercentWithinViewport** is a tiny (640b minified) plugin that you can call just once, or as many times within any event, to find all matching elements within the viewport and simultaneously grant them a data attribute representing a percentage of how far they are inside the viewport; and report back an array of all matching elements that are currently visible.

 ### Prerequisites